-Gisele Bundchen Opens Up About Panic Attacks & Self Care In Dior Promo
+Gisele Bündchen & Dior Share Self-Care Tips That'll Help You Chill

 Bündchen also makes room in her schedule for “me time” — even if it’s short-lived.
 “We get pulled in so many directions,” she shares in the “Beauty Lessons” video.
 “It’s so important to take a moment to disconnect from all of that.
 A moment with yourself to just be with yourself — even if it’s 10 minutes a day.”

-This the 2020 reminder we all needed, especially in these first few weeks of the year as you might be tempted to prioritize keeping up with your resolutions over taking care of your wellbeing.
+We could all use the reminder to take care of our own wellbeing first, especially in these first few weeks of the year, when we might be tempted to run ourselves ragged trying to keep up with our resolutions.
 (Guilty!
 Just today, I chose an early morning workout over the sleep I really needed.)

 Whether your version of self-care looks like slathering on the hyaluronic acid-packed Super Potent Serum from the Dior line or meditating for one minute, make time for it.
 You’ll thank yourself — and maybe Gisele — later.